yzhs/sokoban/README.md

 # Sokoban
-This is a Sokoban clone written in [Rust](https://rust-lang.org) using the [Glium](https://github.com/tomaka/glium) as a graphics back-end.
+This is a Sokoban clone written in [Rust](https://rust-lang.org) using [Glium](https://github.com/tomaka/glium) as a graphics back-end.

 ## Installation
 Download Sokoban:

 ```sh
 git clone https://github.com/yzhs/sokoban
 cd sokoban
 ```

 To compile the game, you will need a recent nightly version of Rust.
 Assuming you are using nightly by default, you can run the game using `cargo run --release`.